Rama Kulasekhara: Vikrama Chola's south Kerala campaign

-Later years of Rama Kulasekhara witnessed Vikrama Chola's south Kerala campaign (c.
+The later years of Rama Kulasekhara's reign witnessed Vikrama Chola's campaign in south Kerala (c.
 1102–c.
-1118 AD) against the Chera Perumals.'
-This expedition was probably conducted by the Pandya Jatavarman Parakrama.'
-Records mention the defeat of the Chera in a "single campaign" in Malai Nadu, the levying of tribute from the Chera king, and the capture of Venadu and the Ay country by the Chola-Pandyas.
-The "Kupaka" (meaning Venadu here) ruler also seems to have offered his daughter in marriage to Parakrama Pandya (Parakrama also visited the Anantapuram Temple during this period).'
+1118 AD) against the medieval Chera state.'
+This expedition was probably carried out by the Pandya Jatavarman Parakrama (the Pandya feudatory of Vikrama Chola).'
+Records mention the defeat of the Chera in Malai Nadu, the levying of tribute from the Chera king (Kulasekhara?), and the capture of Vizhinjam and "Kanthalur Shala".
+The "Kupaka" (the ruler of Venadu?) ruler also appears to have offered his daughter in marriage to Parakrama Pandya; Parakrama is also recorded as having visited the Anantapuram Temple during this period.'
+The "Vikrama Colan Ula" remembers a coronation ceremony attended by the Thondaiman, who in a single campaign scattered the armies of Malai Nadu; the Kalingar Kon, who with his victorious banner put to flight many a prince in Vengai, Vizhinjam, Kollam, Irattam and Oddam; the king of Venadu, who drove the rogue elephant which caused people to tremble; the munificent Nulamban, who conquered Kottar belonging to the Pandyas, and Kollam; Thrigarthan, who overthrew Kongu and knocked down the crags of Kodagu; besides the Keralan (the Chera ruler) and others.'

-A Tanjore inscription of Vikrama Chola mentions "the flight of the Chera king".'
-Rama Kulasekhara is also remembered in a Thiruvalanjuli inscription (1122 AD) of certain Kizhan Adikal.
-By 1121, an unnamed Kupaka ruler had defeated Pandya king Rajasimha and conquered up to Nanjinadu and Kottar.'
-Vira Kerala, the independent ruler of Venadu (possibly the son of Rama Kulasekhara), finds mention in a Cholapuram temple inscription dated to 1126 AD.
+A Tanjore inscription of Vikrama Chola, dated to his fourth regnal year (1122 AD), notably refers to "the flight of the Chera king to the sea".'
+Rama Kulasekhara is also remembered in a Thiruvalanjuli record of Vikrama Chola, dated to 1122 AD, in connection with a certain Kizhan Adikal, a Chera princess.
+By 1121, an unnamed "Kupaka" ruler had defeated Pandya king Rajasimha and extended his conquests as far as Nanjinadu and Kottar (Nagercoil).'
+Vira Kerala, the first independent ruler of Venadu — possibly the son of Rama Kulasekhara, as per tradition — is mentioned in a Cholapuram temple inscription dated to 1126 CE.

 There is a tradition that the last Chera ruler of Kerala, towards the end of his reign, shifted his capital from Mahodayapuram (Kodungallur) to Kollam and became the ancestor of the Venadu rulers through his marriage to the Venadu princess (who was the sister of the then Venadu ruler).
 According to this tradition, the later rulers of Kodungallur were descended from his sister.
-Ramavarma's son, Vira Kerala, inherited his political power and the title "Kulasekhara Perumal" in Kollam, while his sister's son, born to a Brahmin, inherited his religious authority in Kodungallur, along with the sacred title "Koyil Adhikarikal".
-Traditional accounts also notably date the first marital alliances between princes bearing the title "Koyil Adhikarikal" and Venadu princesses to Kollam Era 300 (1125 AD).
+Ramavarma's son, Vira Kerala, inherited his political authority and the title "Kulasekhara Perumal" in Kollam, while his sister's son, born to a Brahmin, inherited his religious authority in Kodungallur along with the sacred title "Koyil Adhikarikal".
+Traditional accounts further date the first marital alliances between princes bearing the title "Koyil Adhikarikal" and Venadu princesses to Kollam Era 300 (1125 AD).